-(d) Monitoring facilities.

-Each significant industrial user shall provide, calibrate, and operate at its expense sufficient monitoring facilities to allow inspection, sampling, and flow measurement of the building sewer and internal drainage systems.
+- (4) Reporting violations.
+Reporting violations include failure to submit self-monitoring reports, total toxic organics compliance certifications or compliance schedule progress reports within forty-five days of deadlines and/or failure to complete milestones within ninety days of deadline. - (d) Monitoring facilities. - (1) Each significant industrial user shall provide, calibrate, and operate at its expense sufficient monitoring facilities to allow inspection, sampling, and flow measurement of the building sewer and internal drainage systems.
 The monitoring facilities, including control manholes and continuous flow recorders, shall normally be situated on the user's premises.
-If such a location would be impractical or cause undue hardship on the industrial user, the city manager may allow the facility to be constructed in a public right-of-way if the facility will not be obstructed by landscaping or parked vehicles.

-- (2) A sampling manhole or facility shall have sufficient room for accurate sampling and preparation of samples for analysis.
-The facility shall be maintained at all times in a safe and proper operating condition at the expense of the industrial user. - (3) Whether constructed on public or private property, any sampling and monitoring facilities shall be built in accordance with city requirements and all applicable local construction standards and specifications.
-Construction shall be completed within 90 days following receipt of a written order by the city manager to install the facility.
+If such a location would be impractical or cause undue hardship on the industrial user, the City Manager may allow the facility to be constructed in a public right-of-way if the facility will not be obstructed by landscaping or parked vehicles. - (2) A sampling manhole or facility shall have sufficient room for accurate sampling and preparation of samples for analysis.
+The facility shall be maintained at all times in a safe and proper operating condition at the expense of the industrial user. - (3) Whether constructed on public or private property, any sampling and monitoring facilities shall be built in accordance with City requirements and all applicable local construction standards and specifications.
+Construction shall be completed within ninety days following receipt of a written order by the City Manager to install the facility.

 (e) Inspection and sampling.
-The city manager may inspect the facilities of any user to determine whether the purpose of these industrial pretreatment regulations and all applicable requirements are being complied with.
-Owners, employees or occupants of premises where wastewater is discharged shall allow the city manager and other city representatives or agents ready access at all reasonable times to all parts of the premises where wastewater is created or discharged, including industrial process areas, for the purposes of inspection, sampling, records examination, or performance evaluation.
-The city manager may set up on the user's property such devices as are necessary to conduct sampling, inspection, compliance monitoring and/or metering operations.
-Where a user has security measures in force which require proper identification and clearance before entry into such user's premises, the user shall make necessary arrangements with the security guards so that, upon presentation of suitable identification, personnel authorized by the city or from the state or EPA will be permitted to enter without delay for the purpose of performing their specific responsibilities under this article.
+The City Manager may inspect the facilities of any user to determine whether the purpose of these industrial pretreatment regulations and all applicable requirements are being complied with.
+Owners, employees or occupants of premises where wastewater is discharged shall allow the City Manager and other City representatives or agents ready access to all parts of the premises where wastewater is created or discharged, including industrial process areas, for the purposes of inspection, sampling, records examination, or performance evaluation.
+The City Manager may set up on the user's property such devices as are necessary to conduct sampling, inspection, compliance monitoring and/or metering operations.

-(f) Pretreatment.

-Industrial users shall provide whatever wastewater pretreatment is required, in the opinion of the city manager, to comply with this article and shall comply with all national categorical pretreatment standards within the time limitations as specified by the federal pretreatment regulations and this article.
-Any facilities required to pretreat wastewater to a level of quality acceptable to the city shall be provided, operated and maintained at the user's expense.
-Detailed plans showing the pretreatment facilities and operating procedures shall be submitted to the city manager for review, and must be approved by the city manager before construction of the facilities.
-The review or approval of such plans and operating procedures shall in no way relieve a user from the responsibility of modifying the facility as necessary to produce an effluent acceptable to the city under the provisions of this article.
-Any subsequent change in the pretreatment facilities or method of operation shall be reported to and approved by the city manager prior to such change.
+- (f) Pretreatment. - (1) Industrial users shall provide whatever wastewater pretreatment is required, in the opinion of the City Manager, to comply with this article and shall comply with all national categorical pretreatment standards within the time limitations as specified by the federal pretreatment regulations and this article.
+Any facilities required to pretreat wastewater to a level of quality acceptable to the City shall be provided, operated and maintained at the user's expense.
+Detailed plans showing the pretreatment facilities and operating procedures shall be submitted to the City Manager for review, and must be approved by the City Manager before construction of the facilities.
+The review or approval of such plans and operating procedures shall in no way relieve a user from the responsibility of modifying the facility as necessary to produce an effluent acceptable to the City under the provisions of this article.
+Any subsequent change in the pretreatment facilities or method of operation shall be reported to and approved by the City Manager prior to such change.